'Picnic with the Penan'Penan Adventure, Sarawak

 The Penan Tribe Adventure is also known as 'Picnic with the Penan'.
-It takes you deep into the heart of the Sarawak jungle to visit the Penan people and see how they live, and be guests in their village.
-The trip directly supports the Moving Mountains Trust's reforestation project which is currently planting up to 15,000 saplings every year on logged and cleared land.
+It takes you into the heart of the Sarawak jungle to visit the Penan people and see how they live, and be guests in their village.
+The villagers will take you on 'expeditions' into the forest where they go hunting and foraging, they will show you the land and the waterfalls and how the logging has affected their livelihoods.

 The importance of preserving and learning from the indigenous people across the globe has never been stronger.
 The Penan people of the Sarawak region of Borneo face a continued struggle against deforestation and the loss of their native culture.
 In this trip we are hosted by the Penan people on their own terms in a partnership designed to support their communities through sustainable tourism and education in the issues that jeopardize their survival.

-The Penan Tribe Adventure will allow you to see how the local people run a seed collecting and tree planting programme and, depending on the time of year, you can get your hands dirty collecting seeds, planting saplings and working at the nurseries deep in the forest, while staying in the Penan villages and seeing how this amazing tribe lives.
+The trip will allow you to see how the local people run a seed collecting and tree planting programme and, depending on the time of year, you can see the people collecting seeds, planting saplings and working at the nurseries, while staying in the Penan villages and seeing how this amazing tribe lives.

 Who benefits from the Penan Tribe Adventure?